 Keto-Adapted Race Fueling for Multi-Staged Events

 Keto-adapted athletes are doing some pretty amazing things.
 The science behind the benefits of keto-adaptation is growing.
 Athletes like Romain Bardet and ultra runner Zach Bitter have inspired us.
 These athletes are winning races and breaking records.
-This has motivated age group athletes to jump on board to this superior way of fueling.
+This has motivated age-group athletes to jump on board to this superior way of fueling.

-Are you a coach or self-experimenters?
+Are you a coach or a self-experimenters?
 Are you trying out keto-adaptation and not getting the results that you desire?
 The many nuances of keto-adaptation.
 This takes a new way of thinking compared to a glucose-dependent athlete.

 Athletes who decide to change their race fuel sometimes go to extremes.
 They try to jump in from burning sugar to all the time to no fuel at all.
 I applaud their efforts, but this is not likely to produce good results.

 Athletes would like hard and fast rules to follow as a keto-adapted athlete.
 There are some guidelines, but keto-adaptation is more about listening to your body.
 Fat burning is the base of the program, everything else is trial and error finding what works best for you.